churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 <p><span>C. COORDINATION MEETING&nbsp;</span></p>

 <blockquote>
-<p>Next Meeting: 12 October&nbsp;2025<br>
+<p>Next Meeting: 16 November&nbsp;2025<br>
-Topic: Canberra Conference Review<br>
+Topic: Tree of Life- Message 11<br>
 Future Dates: <a href="https://mcusercontent.com/12a6ecea8fbc1ad37a233cac1/files/caf880c7-9e17-1d97-a079-9cd34e5a13f9/Coordination_Meeting_Schedule_2025.01.pdf" target="_blank">click here</a><br>
 <br>
-This&nbsp;meeting&nbsp;is open to saints serving (or endeavouring to serve) and is predominantly a time to enjoy the Lord so that we may be built up together in our service.
+This&nbsp;meeting&nbsp;is open to saints serving (or endeavoring to serve) and is predominantly a time to enjoy the Lord so that we may be built up together in our service.
 There will be Zoom available for those who cannot join physically.</p>
 </blockquote>

 <p><span>D. CALENDAR FROM THE CHURCH IN SYDNEY</span></p>